romanpunia/asx/README.md

 }
 ```
 You can find an example addon project in _/var/test_addon_ directory, it includes CMake list file and C++ source file.

+## Debugging
+You may just run mavi with _--debug_ flag.
+This will allocate resources for debugger context and before executing anything it will debug-stop.
+Type _help_ to view available commands.

 ## Dependencies
 * [Mavi](https://github.com/romanpunia/mavi)